-The latest discoveries at the South Main Street site confirm Cork’s significance in the Hiberno-Norse world, archaeologist says
+According to the report by Cork City Council executive archaeologist, Joanne Hughes, the latest discoveries at the South Main Street site confirm Cork's significance in the Hiberno-Norse world.

 She explained that the site of the former Beamish and Crawford Brewery adjacent to the south channel of the Lee had been divided into three separate sections for excavation purposes.